-The capital of Catalonia, Barcelona, is second biggest city and the most popular destination of the country.
+The capital of Catalonia, Barcelona, is the second biggest city and the most popular destination of the country.
 In Barcelona, leisurely beach holiday is combined with the buzz if the city, which you can’t get enough of.
 Read more: Barcelona.

 Blanes is the final station along the zigzagging railroad following the coast.
 It is also the gateway to the popular coast of Costa Brava, with golden sand stretching all the way to the French border.
 Read more: Blanes.

 Castelldefels near the Barcelona Airport is a summer paradise, where everything revolves around the vast fine sandy beach.
 People come to Castelldefels to spend a day on the beach from as far away as from Barcelona.
-Read more: Castellefels.
+Read more: Castelldefels.